 to commission this artist or for more information please contact the gallery on 01993 357120 or 07919 575885 email firstname.lastname@example.org

-Extinction is a key theme for Lottie and specifically human impact on wildlife and it’s ever decreasing population.
-Her aim has been to create work which will shock and educate people, raising awareness of the rapid decline in a species leading to extinction.
+Extinction is a central theme for Lottie, specifically the human impact on wildlife and its ever-decreasing population.
+She has aimed to create work that will shock and educate people, raising awareness of the rapid decline in a species leading to extinction.

 Focusing more specifically on elephants, Lottie created a forest of ceramic tusks.
-Her fascination for their beauty, how they engage with each other, how majestic and gentle their movements were, really solidified Lotties passion.
-The ivory trade, thus became a natural focus point, and wanting to help save the species, she has set about trying to educate people on the severity of the issue.
+Her fascination for their beauty, how they engage with each other, how majestic and gentle their movements were, really solidified Lottie's passion.
+The ivory trade, thus became a natural focal point, and wanting to help save the species, she has set about trying to educate people on the severity of the issue.

-Through traditional coiling techniques her tusks relay the smooth surface of Ivory with its silky touch and matte sheen, replicated by smoke firing and using a burnishing technique and natural materials as colourants.
-The burnt surface reflects a key moment when Kenya decided to burn all of its ivory stock piles, They burnt 105 tonnes, estimated to be worth around $100 million.
-The imagery painted on the tusks are inspired by ancient cave paintings and the act of storytelling.
+Through traditional coiling techniques, her tusks relay the smooth surface of Ivory with its silky touch and matte sheen, replicated by smoke firing and using a burnishing technique and natural materials as colourants.
+The burnt surface reflects a key moment when Kenya decided to burn all of its ivory stockpiles, they burnt 105 tonnes, estimated to be worth around $100 million.
+The imagery painted on the tusks is inspired by ancient cave paintings and the act of storytelling.

-Lottie Venn graduated from University of Brighton this year and was chosen to take part in the New Designers Exhibition in London this summer.
+Lottie Venn is a graduate of the University of Brighton and has previously been selected to take part in the New Designers Exhibition in London.